justyn-clark/initiator/README.md

 THE modern front-end boilerplate and workflow.

-The opinionated Initiator framework.
 Built for the modern developer.
 For teams and the individual, encouraging a better workflow.
 JavaScript task running, build processes, autominification and file concatenation, wrapped with an enhanced HTML5 boilerplated framework.

 * Source: [github.com/justyn-clark/initiator](http://github.com/justyn-clark/initiator)
 * Author: [Justyn Clark](http://justynclark.com)